Comfy321/dotfiles/README.md

 Hello!

-i''m Pyxel.
+I'm Pyxel.

 Here are my dotfiles, for anyone interested.

-Most are OC, but there are a few that are stolen.
+!!!
 THE STARTPAGE IS NOT BY ME
-!!!IT IS A MODIFIED VERSION OF https://github.com/Usuka/Homepage
+IT IS A MODIFIED VERSION OF
+https://github.com/Usuka/Homepage
-BY USUKA!!!
+BY USUKA
+!!!

 TODO: add screenshots.